-The problem with that, though, is that the costs of homebrewing can add up quickly.
+The problem with the last option, though, is that the price of homebrewing equipment can add up pretty quickly (especially if you want high-quality gear).
 Carboys, kegerators, countless tubes and siphons — they all cost money.
-Then, when you screw something up (as most inevitably do from time to time), you’ve not only wasted your money, but also your time.
+Then, when you screw something up (as you inevitably do from time to time), you’ve not only wasted your money but also your time.
 That’s where homemade hard cider comes in.

-It’s drastically easier to make than beer, yet the brewing process still allows for just as much creativity and expression.
+Hard cider is so, so much easier to make than beer, yet the brewing process still allows for just as much creativity and expression.
 With the right tools, you can prepare a batch of hard cider in just a single weekend.
-Here’s how it’s done:
+Here’s how it’s done.

-From a broad perspective, the cider brewing process is fairly straightforward.
-You basically just get yourself some fresh apple juice (either by mashing the apples yourself, or buying pre-squeezed juice), add some Champagne yeast, then wait for a couple weeks for everything to ferment.
-There’s a few finer points to it, but that’s the overall idea.
-Here’s what you need to make that happen:
+From a broad perspective, learning to make hard cider and then actually making it is fairly straightforward.
+You basically just get yourself some fresh apple juice (either by mashing the apples yourself, or buying pre-squeezed juice), add some yeast (Champagne yeast is a great choice), then wait a few weeks for everything to ferment.
+There are a few finer points to it, but that’s the overall idea.

 - Measuring glass